b-hayes/apache-server/README.md

 sudo service apache2 restart
 ```

+Check if you see the default web page: http://localhost

 Check if php is working:
 ```shell
 echo "<?php phpinfo(); ?>" | sudo tee /var/www/html/phpinfo.php
 xdg-open http://localhost/phpinfo.php
 ```

+If php is not working check out this debug session[duck.ai_2025-04-06_23-58-47.txt](duck.ai_2025-04-06_23-58-47.txt) I had with an AI.

-If php is working and you see the php info page best to delete this file if your setting up a production server.
+If php is working, and you see the php info page best to delete this file if your setting up a production server.
 ```shell
 sudo rm /var/www/html/phpinfo.php
 ```

-## Checking for errors.
+## Checking for Apache errors.

 Use this to check for error messages.